Foreck1/LootTweaker-Docs/docs/type-docs/loot-pool.rst

     :errors: if the pool already contains an entry with the same name.

-void addEmptyEntryHelper(int weight, int quality, LootCondition[] conditions, @Optional String name)
+void addEmptyEntry(int weight, int quality, LootCondition[] conditions, @Optional String name)
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

     Adds a new ``empty`` type entry to the pool.